 Last spring I found one and was over the moon when the guy who ran the rescue group decided I would be the perfect adopter . . . and then Chance's foster mom decided she wanted to keep him herself and well, I felt pretty "under the moon" after that.

-Once I got over that disappointment, I got back on my quest and have spent the last 9-10 months continuing to look Chance.
-I often wondered if I should give up and just get any german shepherd because I miss having one so much, but ultimately I decided to keep having faith and trust that it would all work out.
+Once I got over that disappointment, I got back on my quest and have spent the last 9-10 months continuing to look for Chance.
+I often wondered if I should give up and just get any German shepherd because I miss having one so much, but ultimately I decided to keep having faith and trust that it would all work out.

-Two weeks ago, I found another german shepherd named Chance and it looked like it was all coming together.
-As I prepared the house and yard for my new roommate, I was beyond excited thinking about how wonderful it was going to be to finally be with "Lucky Chance"(as my friend's call him) again.
+Two weeks ago, I found another German shepherd named Chance and it looked like it was all coming together.
+As I prepared the house and yard for my new roommate, I was beyond excited thinking about how wonderful it was going to be to finally be with "Lucky Chance" (as my friend's call him) again.
 I didn't imagine it could fall through again . . . and yet, it did.
 It felt like the ultimate smack down.

 I have always believed that if the same thing happens to us again, it is because we didn't learn the lesson that was there for us the first time.
 I have spent much of the last week pondering this, trying to open my mind and my heart to whatever lesson I may have missed.
-I don't have any answer yet.
+I don't have any answers yet.

 What I have decided is that it is time to abandon my "quest" - the information I received may have been very true and accurate at the time I got it, but a lot of time has passed since then and maybe things have changed.
 Sometimes "staying the course" isn't the best approach . . . and in this case, I think it's time to change the course.
-I know that once I grieve the loss of the dream, I will be able to open my heart to another german shepherd, by whatever name he or she comes with.
+I know that once I grieve the loss of the dream, I will be able to open my heart to another German shepherd, by whatever name he or she comes with.
 I'm not there yet, but maybe some day soon.

 1 comment: